jakobyoung1/RADexplorer/README.md

 ## Typical Use Cases

 **1) "Can I distinguish two closely related species with V4 alone?"**
-Select both species, check only V4, and see whether they fall into the same group (red bracket) or are independently identifiable (green checkmark).
+Select both species, check only V4, and see whether they fall into the same group (red bracket) or are identifiable (green checkmark).

 **2) "How many 16S copies does my target organism carry, and are they identical?"**